16 Visualizing univariate distributions

 axis.ticks.y = element_blank())

 The geom_boxplot function can map the values to the x-axis or to the y-axis.
 Traditionally, it’s mapped to the y-axis.
 Here, we choose to map it to the x-axis.
-You’ll note the extra functions xlab(NULL) + theme(axis.text.y=element_blank(), ... ); these are added to suppress labels and values/tics along the y-axis given that their default values do not serve a purpose here.
+You’ll note the optional functions xlab(NULL) + theme(axis.text.y=element_blank(), ... ) added to the code chunk; these are added to suppress labels and values/tics along the y-axis given that their default values do not serve a purpose here.

 The following figure describes the anatomy of a boxplot.